Scalingo/go-philae/README.md

 ### HTTPProbe

-Check that an http service is running fine.
+Check that an HTTP service is running fine.
 It will send a GET request to an endpoint and check that the response code is in the 2XX or 3XX class.

 #### Usage